We may earn money when you click our links. Learn more

 Each row alternates between black and gray, but the interface is so dark, they simply bleed into one another to create one mass of channels.
 Not exactly easy on the eyes, huh?

-No surprise: fuboTV’s sports section of its channel guide is the easiest and most pleasant to use.
+No surprise: Fubo’s sports section of its channel guide is the easiest and most pleasant to use.

-As expected, the sports guide is where most of fuboTV’s effort seems to have been placed.
+As expected, the sports guide is where most of Fubo’s effort seems to have been placed.

 A vertical layout, team logos, and single-day view all add to the sports guide’s elevated user experience.